httpwg/wg-materials/interim.md

 Jeff: only thing I can think that Alternative-Protocol gives you the other don't can be solved with a redirect (although A-P is nicer).

-Belshe: redirect is not equivalent.
+Mike: redirect is not equivalent.

 Implementation status - Chrome has it, Mozilla have it (but a little buggy).